 Background: Normal pressure hydrocephalus (NPH) is a critical brain disorder in which

-excess cerebrospinal fluid (CSF) is accumulated in the brain’s ventricles causing damage or disruption
+excess Cerebrospinal Fluid (CSF) is accumulated in the brain’s ventricles causing damage or disruption

 of the brain tissues.
-Amongst various signs and symptoms, difficulty in walking, slurred speech, impaired
+Amongst various signs and symptoms, difficulty in walking, slurred speech,

-hallmark features of NPH.
+the hallmark features of NPH.

 Objective: The current review was aimed to present a comprehensive overview and critical appraisal

 of majorly employed neuroimaging techniques for rational diagnosis and effective monitoring of the